TULiberalArts/Neuroscience/pages/graduate.md

 layout: page
 published: true
 ---

-## Program Overview

-The **M.S. in Neuroscience: Systems, Behavior and Plasticity** provides highly advanced training and faculty-mentored research in a rapidly evolving field with practical applications in careers ranging from health care to public policy and economics.

-This innovative program was developed by Temple University’s Neuroscience faculty, consisting of top faculty from the Departments of Psychology, Physical Therapy, and Kinesiology, to help qualified students gain core expertise in specific areas of neuroscience — including molecular, cellular, systems and behavioral neuroscience.

-## Academic Offerings
+## Academic Offerings at a Glance

 - [MS in Neuroscience: Systems, Behavior and Plasticity](http://bulletin.temple.edu/graduate/scd/cla/neuroscience-systems-behavior-plasticity-ms/)
 - [PhD Specialization in Neuroscience](http://www.cla.temple.edu/neuroscience/graduate-specialization/graduate-program/)
 - [4+1 Neuroscience 5-Year Master’s Program](/neuroscience/undergraduate/#program-description)

+## Program Overview

+The **MS in Neuroscience: Systems, Behavior and Plasticity** provides highly advanced training and faculty-mentored research in a rapidly evolving field with practical applications in careers ranging from health care to public policy and economics.

+This innovative program was developed by Temple University’s Neuroscience faculty, consisting of top faculty from the Departments of Psychology, Physical Therapy, and Kinesiology, to help qualified students gain core expertise in specific areas of neuroscience — including molecular, cellular, systems and behavioral neuroscience.

 ## Programs of Study